carpentries-incubator/cwl-novice-tutorial/_episodes/scatter.md

 > >       input_bam: bam
 > >       intervals: chromosomes
 > >     out: [vcf]
+> > ~~~
+> > {: .language-yaml }
+> >
-> > GATK will take the array of chromosome strings, and then using it's intervals input option, create multiple VCFs, one for each chromosome.
-All these jobs will be run in parallel, and run on as maybe compute nodes available.
+> > GATK will take the array of chromosome strings,
+> > and then using it's intervals input option,
+> > create multiple VCFs, one for each chromosome.
+> > All these jobs will be run in parallel,
+> > and run on as maybe compute nodes available.
+> >
-> > # TODO: Add diagram of how the job will run
+> > TODO: Add diagram of how the job will run
 > {: .solution}
 {: .challenge}

 When scattering on multiple inputs, you need to explicitly say how the scatter should occur.
+There are 3 scatter methods in CWL:
+`dot_product`, `flat_crossproduct` and `nested_crossproduct`.
-There are 3 scatter methods in CWL: dot_product, flat_crossproduct and nested_crossproduct. dot_product is the default method, which takes each element of the array and runs on each nth item of the array. flat_crossproduct and nested_crossproduct will take both inputs and run on every combination of both arrays.
+`dot_product` is the default method, which takes each element of the array and runs on each nth item of the array.
+`flat_crossproduct` and `nested_crossproduct` will take both inputs and run on every combination of both arrays.
 The difference between flat and nested is in the output type.
-Flat will create a single array output whereas Nested will create a nested array output.
+Flat will create a single array output whereas nested will create a nested array output.

 # TODO Add pictures of cross product / matrix manipulation

 > ## Exercise 2:
 >
-> What if you had two arrays, one a file array of bams and an array of chromosomes?
-How would you run all chromosomes on each bam?
+> What if you had two arrays,
+> one a file array of bams and an array of chromosomes?
+> How would you run all chromosomes on each bam?
 >
 > > ## Solution:
 > >
 > > steps:
 > >   GATK_HaplotypeCaller:
 > >     run: GATK_HaplotypeCaller.cwl